Bridge2Hyku/Bridge2Hyku.github.io/pages/survey.md

 - pdf
 - Other

-Who are the primary stakeholders for your digital collections? this may include particualr departments in your organization, organization administration, community organizations, etc.
+Who are the primary stakeholders for your digital collections?<br>
+this may include particualr departments in your organization, organization administration, community organizations, etc.

 Which of these best describe the intended audience(s) for your digital collections?